onlyhavecans/sublime_text/README.md

 ## Folders of Note

-The `Users` folder is my Sublime Text ~~4~~ Users Package The `Users-Sublime-Merge` is unsurprisingly my Sublime Merge Users Package The `home/bin` has my shell scripts I use to enhance both
+- `Users` is my Sublime Text ~~4~~ Users Package
+- `Users-Sublime-Merge` is unsurprisingly my Sublime Merge Users Package
+- `home/bin` has my shell scripts I use to enhance both

+## Scripts

+Some commands relies on scripts and git aliases that are all found in my [dotfiles](https://github.com/onlyhavecans/dotfiles)

 ## Sublime Merge and GitHub/GitLab/Bitbucket Integration